brendam/academic-kickstart/content/talk/detecting-twitter-bots-that-share-soundcloud-tracks/index.md

 ---
-title: Detecting Twitter Bots That Share SoundCloud Tracks
+title: Detecting Twitter bots that share SoundCloud tracks

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.